 Note that with this method, you’ll have to reheat the whole slab of brownie before you’re able to cut into it.
-Brownies contain a lot of chocolate and butter which will harden it and make it difficult to cut through frozen.
+Brownies contain a lot of chocolate and butter which will harden them and make them difficult to cut through frozen.

 While freezing the entire slab is an efficient way to freeze the brownies, freezing them individually might be more efficient when it comes to defrosting them.

 You might want to quickly grab a slice for a friend or to snack on at work without having to wait for a whole slab of brownie to thaw.

 Once you’ve cut up your brownies into square slices, wrap them individually in plastic wrap.
 An optional step here is to wrap them in foil.
 After that, you can place your individual brownie pieces in an airtight container or a freezer-safe bag and put them in the freezer.